AlikanakelaKarwowski/ML-Project2/Report.md

 <center> SVM Linear Kernel with Gaussian Distribution </center>

 ---

 # Conclusion

 In conclusion our data set was best trained using Logistic Regression, or SVM with a Linear Kernel and a Gaussian Distribution.
 Those models gave us the largest accuracy for all classes ranging between 63% -72% depending on how the data was split for training and testing.
-We also found out that using a straight up Linear SVM model made it so that our data wouldnt converge no matter how many iterations we made it do.
+We also found out that using a straight up Linear SVM model made it so that our data wouldn't converge no matter how many iterations we made it do.

 Whats really interesting is that it often seems to under fit higher grades.
 For example, when predicting a entry whose grade is 10, 55%-60% of the time, it classifies it as a 9, same with entries of grade 8, 40% of the time it classifies it as a grade 8.
 The converse is also true, at lower grades like 6 or 7, it wants to over fit them with a grade bump.
-It is more drastic in the entries whose grade is 6 but its alls more prevalant in grade 7 instead of underfitting.
+It is more drastic in the entries whose grade is 6 but its alls more prevalent in grade 7 instead of under fitting.
 Finally grade 8, seems to have an semi even spread of going down a grad and going up a grade (depending on which model you look at.)
-This tells us that the features we use cant be strictly quantified to always adhereing to one grade over the other.
+This tells us that the features we use cant be strictly quantified to always adhering to one grade over the other.

 ---